-A. Write1.
+A. Write 1.
 Communicate thoughts, ideas, information, and messages in writing.
 Compose and create documents, such as: letters, reports, memoranda, manuals and graphs with correct grammar, spelling, punctuation, and appropriate language, style and format.
-I. Communication 3.
-Check, edit, and revise written work for correct information, appropriate emphasis, form, style, and grammar.
+I. Communication Check, edit, and revise written work for correct information, appropriate emphasis, form, style, and grammar.
 B. Speak and/or Converse Organize ideas and communicate verbal or non-verbal messages appropriate to the audience and the situation.
-Participate in conversations, discussions, and group activities.Speak clearly and ask questions.
-C. Read Comprehend and interpret various types of written information in (1) prose and in A. Analyze Apply rules and principles to new situations.
+2. Participate in conversations, discussions, and group activities.
+3. Speak clearly and ask questions.
+C. Read Comprehend and interpret various types of written information in (1) prose and in A. Analyze 1.
+Apply rules and principles to new situations.
 2. Discover rules and apply them to solve problems.
 3. Use logic to draw conclusions from information given.
 4. Differentiate between facts, influences, assumptions, and conclusions.
-B. Compute Use basic numerical concepts, such as: whole numbers, percentages, II. estimates of math without a calculator.
-2. Use tables, graphs, charts, and diagrams to explain concepts or ideas.
-Critical Thinking Use tables, graphs, charts, and diagrams to explain concepts or ideas.Use basic geometrical shapes, such as: lines, angles, shapes, and space. and Questioning and Questioning C. Research1.
-Identify the need for information and data.
-Identify the need for information and data.
-Obtain data from various sources.
+B. Compute II.
+Use basic numerical concepts, such as: whole numbers, percentages, estimates of math without a calculator.
+Critical Thinking 2.
+Use tables, graphs, charts, and diagrams to explain concepts or ideas. and Questioning 3.
+Use basic geometrical shapes, such as: lines, angles, shapes, and space. and Questioning C. Research Identify the need for information and data.
+2. Obtain data from various sources.
 3. Organize, process, and maintain records of the information collected.
 4. Analyze the information for relevance and accuracy.
 5. Synthesize, evaluate and communicate the results.
-6. Determine which technology resources will produce the desired results.
+6. Determine which technology resources will produce the desired results.7.
+Use current technology to acquire, organize, analyze, and 7.
 Use current technology to acquire, organize, analyze, and communicate information.
 D. Solve Problems Recognize whether a problem exists.
 2. Identify components of the problem or issue.
-3. Create a plan of action to resolve the issue.
+3. Create a plan of action to resolve the issue.4.
+Monitor, evaluate, and revise when necessary.
 4. Monitor, evaluate, and revise when necessary.